-In order to ensure full and harmonized implementation of Article 19 among Member States ERGEG developed voluntary Guidelines for Good Practice for Gas Storage System Operators (GGPSSO).
-The GGPSSO were developed through extensive and transparent public consultation.
-They are aimed at setting out the minimum requirements for the provision of fair and non-discriminatory access to storage facilities and services in line with the Gas Directive1.
-On 18 March 2005, European stakeholders including GSE2 - as the representative body of European storage operators - agreed at the Madrid Forum Joint Working Group to adopt these guidelines which were to be implemented from 1 April 2005.
+On 18 March 2005, the Joint Working Group of the Madrid Forum agreed to adopt, from 1 April 2005, ERGEG's voluntary Guidelines for Good Practice for Gas Storage System Operators (GGPSSO).
+The Guidelines were developed through extensive and transparent public consultation and are aimed at setting out the minimum requirements for the provision of fair and non-discriminatory access to storage facilities and services in line with the Gas Directive.